Cincinnati Schools Offering Electronics Engineering Programs

-University of Cincinnati is a multi-campus school providing more than 300 programs of study, including those in electrical engineering and electrical engineering technology.
-Study abroad opportunities in these programs are available through the University's academic exchange program with the Aachen University of Applied Sciences in Germany.
+University of Cincinnati is a multi-campus school providing hundreds of programs of study, including those in electrical engineering and electrical engineering technology.
+Study abroad opportunities in these programs are available through the university's academic exchange program.

 Bachelor of Science in Electrical Engineering

-The bachelor's degree program in electrical engineering at the University of Cincinnati is a 5-year program designed to provide students with both theoretical, classroom-based instruction and hands-on training in the form of practical work assignments.
-The electrical engineering major requires students to have a strong background in math and physics, and students take courses in math, basic sciences and fundamentals of electrical and computer engineering during their first two years.
-Students take advanced electrical and computer engineering courses during their third and fourth years.
-During their senior year, students complete an independent senior project under the direction of a faculty advisor.
+The bachelor's degree program in electrical engineering at the University of Cincinnati is a 5-year program designed to provide students with both theoretical, classroom-based instruction and hands-on training.
+The electrical engineering major requires students to have a strong background in math and physics, and students take courses in math, basic sciences and fundamentals of electrical and computer engineering.

 Bachelor of Science in Electrical Engineering Technology